DanielDeanGithub/challenge-project-appointment-planner/README.md

 # Setup Instructions

 If you choose to do this project on your computer instead of Codecademy, you can download what you’ll need by clicking the “Download” button below.
-You’ll need to open and work in **main.js** in a text editor.
-To edit **main.js**, use your text editor of choice.
-If you need a recommendation or help to install an editor, we recommend looking into our [article about setting up a text editor for web development](https://www.codecademy.com/articles/visual-studio-code) (Follow along until you get to the section: “Practice: Let’s Make a Project”).
-To run **main.js** on your computer, you will need to install Node.js.
-If you need help installing Node.js, read our [article on installing Node](https://www.codecademy.com/articles/setting-up-node-locally).
+Make sure you have [Node installed on your computer](https://www.codecademy.com/articles/setting-up-node-locally), and then, inside the project’s root directory, run `npm install`.
+Finally, run `npm start`, which will automatically open up a new tab in your browser with your running application.
+If a new tab does not appear, you can visit [http://localhost:3000/](http://localhost:3000/).

 [DOWNLOAD](https://static-assets.codecademy.com/Courses/react/projects/appointment-planner-starting-v18.zip)